Papr-ai/papr_mcpserver/python-mcp/README.md

 A FastAPI-based MCP (Memory Control Protocol) server implementation for integrating with Papr's memory services (https://papr.ai).

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](../LICENSE) file for details.

 ## Prerequisites

 - Python 3.10 or higher